About

 Bravo!FACT

-Bravo!FACT (Foundation to Assist Canadian Talent) distributes grants for the production of short films and videos in Canada.
-Awards cover up to 50 per cent of a project's total cost and vary from several hundred dollars to a maximum of $25,000.
+Bravo!FACT (Foundation to Assist Canadian Talent) distributes grants for the production of short dramas and documentaries in Canada.

 Canada Council for the Arts